azadehiranmehr/airbnb_datamodeling_udacity_project/README.md

 ## Results<a name="results"></a>

-The main findings of the code is available [here](https://medium.com/seattle-and-boston-airbnb-listings-analysis/seattle-and-boston-airbnb-listings-analysis-1eabf45c6695).
+The main findings of this project is available in this blog[here](https://medium.com/seattle-and-boston-airbnb-listings-analysis/seattle-and-boston-airbnb-listings-analysis-1eabf45c6695).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>